-Bonus column: Ask Martha
+Bonus column: Martha Stewart

 Is it the sunlight?
 It's finally spring, and you feel energized and excited in a way that you haven't for months.
 As nature comes alive and beautifies what you see outdoors, don't be surprised if you're inspired to roll up your sleeves and get your house top-to-bottom clean.
 You want the inside to reflect the shiny, happy rejuvenation you see through your windows.

 Granted, the idea of spring cleaning can be daunting.
 But we've spotlighted and demystified the key steps to cleaning the high-traffic trouble spots - the windows, kitchen and bathroom - named some of our favorite supplies and identified the "Speedy Three" - the trio of tricks that make well-trafficked rooms look neat and tidy when you're racing against the clock (and unexpected guests are headed up the front walk!).

 Whether you aim to clean the windows, the kitchen, the bathroom or any combination thereof, follow our advice and give it a morning or an afternoon.
 Then, by all means, get outside and enjoy the sunshine.

 A simple cleaning solution, some cloths, a sponge and a squeegee are all that stand between you and crystal-clear glass.